 Regular memory formation.

-To make it simple, trauma is a memory that has not yet found a home.
+To make it simple, trauma is a memory that is homeless.
 Most things that happen to us in life, good and bad, have some sort of context.
-We know what happened, when it happened, who was involved and how we felt at the time.
-This information makes it easy for our brain to store it away neatly in the mind’s filing cabinet to be recalled as and when it is required at a later date.
+We know what, when and who was involved and how we felt at the time.
+This information makes it easy for our brain to store it away neatly in it’s filing cabinet to be recalled as and when it is required at a later date.
 Even big upsets like death, divorce, accidents and other such tragic events can eventually be parked.
 We say that we’ve ‘moved on but what we really mean is that the upset does not make itself known on a daily or hourly basis – instead, we may from time to time think about it but without it breaking us apart each time.

 Trauma is different.

 Trauma, on the other hand, is a memory that has not yet found the brain’s filing cabinet in which to be stored.
-It is homeless and fragmented memory filled with anxiety and it keeps reminding you that it is there a lot.
+It is a homeless and fragmented memory filled with anxiety and it keeps reminding you that it is there a lot.
 Sometimes it is not even based on us thinking about the event – rather it can be a bodily sensation, a smell or a sound.
 Trauma events can be sudden, incredibly frightening, loud and shocking which makes them different from how a regular memory is processed.
-If trauma was a house guest it would never get further than the entrance hall where it would be stuck, reminding you of it’s presence every time you went in and out.
-What it needs is to be guided into the home and filed away, leaving you free from fear and pain.
+If trauma was a house guest, it never get further than the hall where it would get stuck – reminding you of it’s presence every time you went in and out.
+What it needs is to be guided into the study and put into the filing cabinet where it can have a proper home.

 Trauma or PTSD sufferers often experience:

 - Flash backs